risc0/risc0/website/api/zkvm/optimization.md

 root] committing to all data in memory.
 For efficiency, data in memory is split into 1 kB pages.

-Pages in the zkVM are analogous a [page in an operating system][os-page], and in particular this term was chosen in reference to [memory paging], or swapping, systems.
+Pages in the zkVM are analogous to a [page in an operating system][os-page], and in particular this term was chosen in reference to [memory paging], or swapping, systems.
 Execution of a program is split into [continuation segments].
 Between segments, the zkVM essentially [hibernates], saving all working memory to the